LaunchCodeEducation/lchs/src/chapters/data-and-variables/variables.rst

       message = "Hello, World!"
       print(message)

-In the case of the second example just above, the variable name ``message`` points to the value ``"Hello, World"``. ``print(message)`` means the same thing as ``print("Hello, World!")``, so we say that ``message`` **evaluates to** ``"Hello, World!"``
+In the second example just above, the variable name ``message`` points to the value ``"Hello, World"``. ``print(message)`` means the same thing as ``print("Hello, World!")``, so we say that ``message`` **evaluates to** ``"Hello, World!"``